 Valencia oranges are small, tangy fruits that are grown in summer.
 These oranges, grown in tropical climates, are named after an area of Spain known as Valencia.
 This is because of the region's growth of many sweet summer fruits.

 Valencia oranges are extremely juicy.
 They're in season between March and June, so you can chow down on them right before your Navel oranges ripen.

 Navel oranges are seedless fruits that grow in the same regions that Valencia oranges do.
 In the US, this means that they primarily grow in California and Florida.
 They get their name from the fact that they have a small navel-like button where they were once attached to the branches of the tree they grew on.
 These oranges are in season from November through June, so that's when they're at their ripest.

 This variety differs from Valencia oranges in flavor and appearance.
 While Valencia oranges have a bit of bitter tang mixed in with their sweetness, Navel oranges are simply quite sweet.
 They also don't contain any seeds.
-Generally, Navel oranges are what you commonly would buy at a farmer's market or grocery store, but you can grow them fresh at home, too!
+Generally, Navel oranges are what you commonly would buy at a farmer's market or grocery store.

 Valencia vs Navel Oranges: Which Is Right for You?

 Neither Valencia nor Navel oranges are inherently better than the other.
 The option that you purchase should 100% depend on what you're using the orange for.
 If you're just buying some fruit to eat as a healthy and delicious snack, then both of these oranges are awesome choices.
 Choose Navel oranges if you like something sweeter and Valencia oranges if you want something more tangy than sweet.